DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 ethical questions that need to be addressed while using and producing data to fuel political projects in the interest of society at large.
-With the help of four examples, we discussed several aspects from the field of data activism that researchers---particularly those aiming to work with (data) activists---could incorporate in their own work.
+With the help of four examples, we discussed several aspects from the field of data activism that researchers - particularly those aiming to work with (data) activists - could incorporate in their own work.
 We have taken a brief look over matters of (disobedient) data research, collaboration and empowerment, and data ethics.
 These examples have helped us to build a series of recommendations for researchers in light